OUCOP Commitment to Diversity and Inclusion

 The Admissions Committee will lead the campus and the state in identifying and admitting a diverse and inclusive student body who fully embodies the mission and core values we strive to uphold.
 Further, the Admissions Committee will identify and admit students who will transform and lead their campus, their communities, their patients, and their society by providing exceptional pharmacy care and impacting health outcomes in a positive way.

 OUCOP engages in a holistic admissions process.
 This means that each aspect, both academically and non-academically of the applicant's record is important.
-Eligibility for an interview is based on an evaluation of the applicant's academic record including the pre-requisite, overall, science, math, and last 60 hours GPAs in addition to the PCAT and other academic factors as well as an applicant's non-academic record including their experiences and attributes.
+Eligibility for an interview is based on an evaluation of the applicant's academic record including the pre-requisite, overall, science, math, and last 60 hours GPAs in addition to the PCAT or other standardized exams, as well as an applicant's non-academic record including their experiences and attributes.